Parameterizing Path Partitions: Conclusions

 As we have indicated, some of our results also apply to the covering variants of the three problems (where the paths need not be disjoint).
 On the other hand, approximation algorithms have been designed for \textsc {SPC}, the covering version of \textsc{SPP}, in~\cite{TG21} (for general undirected graphs) and~\cite{foucaud2022} (for chordal graphs and related undirected graph classes).
 Are there such algorithms for \textsc{SPP} (and \textsc{IPP}) as well?

 Another line of research is \emph{reconfiguration}.
 In particular, shortest path reconfiguration in undirected graphs has been extensively studied, see \cite{GajJKL2022} for a recent piece of work that also gives a nice survey, but directed graphs have attracted less attention.
 Also, the reconfiguration of path partitions as studied in this paper has not been touched so far, although this has natural applications in reconfiguring supply networks.
+A possible definition of a single reconfiguration step could be to select two paths $P,Q$ from the current path partition $\mathbb{P}$ and build two other paths $P',Q'$ partitioning the graph induced by the vertex sets of $P,Q$, so that one obtains another path partition $\mathbb{P}'$ by replacing $P,Q$ in $\mathbb{P}$ by $P',Q'$.

 We also note that some of the techniques used in this paper for the \textsc{IPP} problem likely can be applied to the \textsc{Hole Partition} problem (where we want to partition a graph into induced cycles).
 The packing version of this problem was studied in~\cite{marx20}.